 POLI 290.
 Honors Independent Study in Political Science (3-4 hrs) Advanced independent study under the guidance of a faculty advisor.
-Open to juniors and seniors with a 3.5 average in political science or international relations, subject to approval of the chair of the department.
+Open to juniors and seniors with a 3.5 average in political science or international relations, subject to approval of the program director.
 Honors independent study may be taken a maximum of twice.
 Prerequisites: POLI 100 and POLI 130, or permission of instructor.